matthewdeancooper/cuda_tests/README.md

 I have found it valuable to have a minimum working CNN for both TensorFlow and PyTorch - allowing me to easily verify GPU support provided by NVIDIA's CUDA and cuDNN libraries.

-Activate a python virtual environment (pyenv with pythons built-in venv).
+Activate a python virtual environment (I use pyenv with pythons built-in venv).
 ```
 pyenv local 3.7.5
 python3.7 -m venv env